Episode 68 – How Hard Is It To Start Your Own Business? (Not As Hard As You Might Think)

 Don’t fall into the trap of thinking it’s for other people and not for you.

-They weren’t born that way.
-(Sorry, Lady Gaga)
+They weren’t born that way

-And when you are studying all these entrepreneurs online, you should know that whatever they’ve accomplished, it’s a pathway that’s open to you, too.
+When you’re looking at all these entrepreneurs online, you should know that whatever they’ve accomplished, it’s a pathway that’s open to you, too.

 They weren’t born knowing what to do: they had to learn it too.

 Derek Halpern of Social Triggers seemed to come out of nowhere at the time and become a huge success overnight.